Distributions as Actions: A Unified Framework for Diverse Action Spaces: Experimental details

 \paragraph{Environments} \quad From OpenAI Gym MuJoCo, we use the most commonly used $5$ environments (see \cref{tab:mujoco_env_dimensions}).
 From DeepMind Control Suite, we use the same $15$ environments as \citet{doro2023sampleefficient}, which are mentioned to be neither immediately solvable nor unsolvable by common deep RL algorithms.
 The full list of environments and their corresponding observation and action space dimensions are in \cref{tab:dmc_env_dimensions}.
 Returns for bar plots are normalized by dividing the episodic return by the maximum possible return for a given task.
 In DMC environments, the maximum return is $1000$ \citep{tunyasuvunakool2020dm_control}.
 For MuJoCo environments, we establish maximum returns based on the highest values observed from proficient RL algorithms \citep{bhatt2024crossq}: $4000$ for Hopper-v4, $7000$ for Walker2d-v4, $8000$ for Ant-v4, $16000$ for HalfCheetah-v4, and $12000$ for Humanoid-v4.

-\paragraph{Experimental details} \quad Similar to TD3, DPAC and AC-RP also adopt a uniform exploration phase.
+\paragraph{Experimental details} \quad Similar to TD3, DA-AC and RP-AC also adopt a uniform exploration phase.
 During the uniform exploration phase, the distribution parameters $u=[u_\mu,u_\sigma]^\top$ are uniformly sampled from $[-1, 1]^2$.
-All algorithms use the default hyperparameters of TD3 (see \cref{tab:control_hyperparams}).
-See \cref{fig:results_continuous_individuals} for learning curves in each individual environment.
+These three algorithms use the default hyperparameters of TD3 (see \cref{tab:control_hyperparams}).
+For SAC \citep{haarnoja2018soft} and PPO \citep{schulman2017proximal}, we use the implementations and tuned hyperparameters in CleanRL \citep{huang2022cleanrl} (see \Cref{tab:control_hyperparams,tab:ppo_hyperparams}, respectively).
+Learning curves in each individual environment can be found in \cref{fig:results_continuous_individuals}.

-\paragraph{Impact of the actor target network} \quad We also investigate the impact of using an actor target network (ATN) in DPAC and the baselines.
-While TD3 already employs an ATN, both DPAC and AC-RP do not.
-We additionally test DPAC w/ ATN and AC-RP w/ ATN and TD3 w/o ATN.
+\paragraph{Impact of the actor target network} \quad We also investigate the impact of using an actor target network (ATN) in DA-AC and the baselines.
+While TD3 already employs an ATN, both DA-AC and RP-AC do not.
+We additionally test DA-AC w/ ATN and RP-AC w/ ATN and TD3 w/o ATN.
 From \cref{fig:results_continuous_target_net}, we can see that the actor target network does not have a significant impact in general.